-The Municipality is the center of development planning.
-It is at this level of government where people's needs, priorities, and local conditions have to be linked, with national guidelines and sectorial considerations, to specific projects and programs.
-The Municipality is categorized into seven strategic (key) performance areas.
-The strategic framework is based on the following (this summary will remain the same as last year's approved IDP as it must be stressed the importance of the matters that could not be addressed due funding constraints and :hard pandemic we are still facing.)
+The Municipality is the centre of development planning.
+It is at this level of government where people's needs, priorities, and local conditions have to be linked, with national guidelines and sectorial considerations, to specific projects and programmes.
+The Kannaland Municipality therefore developed a 5-year strategic plan which is revised annually in order to achieve the outcomes and objectives of the Municipality the Municipality is categorized in seven strategic (key) performance areas.
+The strategic framework is based on the following:

-Key Performance Area 1: Reliable Infrastructure:
+★ Key Performance Area 1: Reliable Infrastructure: